mathesar-foundation/mathesar-wiki/docs/team/meeting-notes/2024/02/2024-02-12-beta-planning-meeting.md

 ## Notes

 - Is everyone agreed generally that the beta is focused on performance and (maybe) usability.
 No big new features.
-Basically get Mathesar to the point where we recommend it to people?
+Basically get Mathesar to the point where we can recommend it to more users?
     - Yes, everyone agrees.
 - Why beta?
     - Big goal is to grow our user base.
-Currently this is hard because we can't recommend it to people.
+Currently this is hard because we can't recommend it to a lot of users (due to alpha status, performance issues).
 We need it to perform better before we can do that.
 - Brent: do we want forms for beta?
 Kriti: no. We should probably build this shortly after beta.
 - Order of operations
     - Pavish: how much difference do we want/forsee between beta and 0.1?
         - Kriti: not sure